timescale/docs/install/installation-kubernetes.md

 <procedure>

-### Connecting to TimescaleDB from inside the Cluster
+### Connecting to TimescaleDB from inside the cluster
 1. Get the Pod on which TimescaleDB is installed:
    ```bash
     MASTERPOD="$(kubectl get pod -o name --namespace default -l release=test,role=master)"